Kyllingene/timepiece/README.md

 ### Non-features:
  - Background/invisible timers/alarms (make a shim, possibly)
+   - This is because there don't seem to be any cross-platform fork libraries
  - Configuration of any sort (edit the source, not to sound like suckless)

 ### If you want this name on crates.io, [contact me!](mailto:fuzzymuffin343@gmail.com)